 - Organic prohibits the use of GMO's, antibiotics, hormones & chemical additives.

 - Buying organic is easier & more affordable than ever.
-When consumers buy more organic, then it increases the supply-and-demand, lowering cost due to more competition and availability.
+When more consumers buy organic, it increases the supply-and-demand, thus lowering cost due to more competition and availability.

 - Organic reflects the true cost of food production.
 By contrast, conventional products have hidden costs called "externalities" including damage to water sources, wildlife, ecosystem & health care.
 Meaning you pay the cost for the damages of eating conventional food, like Doctor bills for chronic or mysterious illness.

 - Most pesticides are "systemic" meaning they are absorbed into the soil and the into plant in, order to circulate through the plant tissues to kill the insects feeding on them.
 These cannot be washed or peeled off with the skin.
 These systemic pesticides have been implicated in the death of bees and birth defects.

 - Even if you follow the "dirty dozen" rule, you are only protecting yourself from MAYBE 50% of pesticides.
 Is that good enough for you and your children?

 - Pesticides are contributing to antibiotic resistant bacteria since it kills healthy essential soil bacteria. . .increasing the rise of infectious disease.
 Since the good fighting bacteria is killed it leaves produce & meat vulnerable to e-coli and salmonella.

 - Eating conventional produce during pregnancy or childhood increases illness, lowered IQ and birth defects from exposing the fetus or child to endocrine disrupting pesticides.

 - Many of the side effects listed for mild/repeated pesticide exposure are similar to the list of symptoms for impotence, disorders & chronic illness.